ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 situations the value is intended to be seen and understood be the RC developer.
-In such cases, the API designer choosing any such human-readable strings SHOULD take steps to ensure the string values are not easily confused by a developer
+In such cases, the API designer choosing any such human-readable strings SHOULD take steps to ensure the string values are not easily confused by a developer, such as by limiting the strings to easily disambiguated characters.

 This functionality is similar in practice to OAuth 2's `scope` parameter {{RFC6749}}, where a single string represents the set of access rights requested by the RC.
 As such, the reference